Yuehan-Wang/yuehan-space/content/posts/smart_dca.md

 * The **New Algo** achieved a **higher ROI (83.4%)** while keeping that $13,000 in your pocket.
 You theoretically made the same "quality" of return while maintaining a larger cash safety net for other opportunities.

 ### The Verdict
 The updated tool is simply more efficient.
-By programmatically waiting for better entries on crashing stocks and refusing to sell too early on winning stocks, it generated **4x the excess profit** while actually risking **less of your own money**.
+By programmatically waiting for better entries on crashing stocks and refusing to sell too early on winning stocks, it generated more profit while actually risking less of your cash.